-A pregnancy termination committee which has been given the authority to approve termination of pregnancy according to The Penal Law must be contacted before an abortion may be performed.
+In order to perform an abortion, a pregnancy termination committee which has been given the authority to approve termination of pregnancy according to The Penal Law must be contacted.

 Conditions Under Which the Committee may Approve a Termination of Pregnancy

 - According to Section 316 of The Penal Law, the committee is authorized to approve termination of pregnancy in the following cases:

 - If the woman is younger than 18 or older than 40

 - If the woman is not married or the pregnancy is not from the marriage